Wavechaser/NamiColor/README.md

 You are done after the blackpoints and whitepoints of each channel are aligned.
 There is no finding gray point.

 Blacks, whites, done.
 Just like that.

+> [!NOTE]
+> Make sure you check `fit to Cineon base` after you believe your channels have been reasonably aligned.

 ### After NamiColor